-We already know that an electric current has the ability to produce magnetic field in a plane perpendicular to the direction of current flow.
+We already know that an electric current has the ability to produce a magnetic field in a plane perpendicular to the direction of current flow.
 The electromagnet uses this principle.
-Simply put, an electromagnet is a magnet which functions on electricity.
+An electromagnet can be defined as a magnet which functions on electricity.
+Unlike a permanent magnet, the strength of an electromagnet can be changed by changing the amount of electric current that flows through it.
 If the current flow is cut, the property of magnetism ceases to exist.

-But this is also an advantage of the electromagnet over a permanent magnet because controlling the electric current also controls the magnetic field in this case i.e., the strength of electric field controls the strength of magnetic field also.
+But this is also an advantage of the electromagnet over a permanent magnet because controlling the electric current also controls the magnetic field, in this case, i.e., the strength of the electric field controls the strength of the magnetic field also.
 In fact, the poles of an electromagnet can even be reversed by reversing the flow of electricity.

-So how does this work?
+So how do electromagnets work?
 Let’s consider the iron nail itself.
 Why does it not produce a magnetic field when not influenced by an electric field?
-What changes?

-Normally, the atoms in the nail are oriented in random directions and individual magnetic fields cancel each other out.
+Normally, the atoms in the nail are oriented in random directions, and individual magnetic fields cancel each other out.
 Under the influence of electric current, these atoms are reoriented to start pointing in the same direction.
 All these individual magnetic fields together create a strong magnetic field.
 As the current flow increases, this degree of reorientation also increases, resulting in a stronger magnetic field.
-Once all the particles are reoriented perfectly in the same direction, increasing current flow will not affect the magnetic field produced.
+Once all the particles are reoriented perfectly in the same direction, increasing the current flow will not affect the magnetic field.
 At this point, the magnet is said to be saturated.

 Uses of Electromagnets

 Some electromagnet uses are given in the points mentioned below:

 - Particle Accelerators

 - Electric Motors and Generators